Ford F-150 Lightning: History

 In January 2019, Ford announced the intention to produce a fully-electric light pickup at the 2019 Detroit Auto Show.

 In July 2019, Ford tested prototype electric test mules on existing F-150 chassis.
 This culminated in a record-setting demonstration test tow of 1250000 lb on rails.
 Chief engineer for the F-150, Linda Zhang, emphasized at the time that Ford intended to take the "built Ford tough [characteristics of] durability, capability, and productivity and [extend that into] a whole new arena" of electric trucks.

 Ford unveiled the truck, and released the model name on May 19, 2021, with production planned for spring of 2022.

 Ford received 69,500 refundable-deposit orders in the first four days after the announcement.

 with more than 100,000 reservations by June 11, 2021, less than a month following the unveiling.
 Ford also announced then that the company would offer digital services for subscription revenue that will change car sales from a single-time transaction process.

 By the end of 2021, Ford had received more than 200,000 Lightning reservations, a projected 3-year backlog at planned production rates.
 As of June 2022, demand was strong for early deliveries, with one dealer offering a used 2022 Ford F-150 Lightning Platinum at $100,000 above the base price for the model.

-By late May 2021, Ford had begun discussing other electric trucks beyond the F-series, such as the Expedition and Navigator, which are intended to be underpinned by their full-size EV truck chassis, as well as a smaller chassis which will be used for the Bronco, Explorer, and Aviator.
+By late May 2021, Ford had begun discussing other electric trucks beyond the F-series, such as the Expedition and Navigator, which were then intended to be underpinned by their full-size EV truck chassis, as well as a smaller chassis which will be used for the Bronco, Explorer, and Aviator.